drets/drets.github.io/src/posts/haskell-exchange-2016.md

 makeJuice :: Apple → Juice
 ```

-If you see `IO` (it's a Monad) somewhere in type signature, it means function is impure.
+If you see `IO` (it's a Monad) somewhere in type signature, it means the function is impure.
-Haskell has strong static typing.
+As well, Haskell has strong static typing.
 Before running a program, compiler should correctly type
-check a program (compiler may catch a dozens of errors!).
+check a program (and compiler can catch a dozens of errors!).
 It seems we are set to start highlighting some parts from the Don Stewart's talk.
 Don
-Stewart leads  the Haskell teams in a financial sector and he shared how
+Stewart leads the Haskell teams in the financial sector and he shared how
 to control complexity of applications with more than **3** million lines of
+code.

-code and here few tips from him:
+Here are a few tips from him:

 • Types help to control complexity.